Git Access

 The color is encoded as an integer value containing red, green and blue values encoded as bits: red component in bits 16-23, the green component in bits 8-15, and the blue component in bits 0-7.
 This corresponds to the color encoding in HTML.

-Besides the system Properties a Tag can have zero or more user defined Properties.
-Each Property has a name and a list of possible or proposal values (possibleValueList) that get presented to the user upon application of a Tag.
+Besides the system properties, a Tag can have zero or more user defined Properties.
+Each Property has a name and a list of possible or proposal values (`possibleValueList) which are presented to the user when applying a Tag.

 Collections

-The Collections are all within the collections folder of your root GitLab/Git project.
+The Annotation Collections are all within the collections folder of your GitLab project/Git repository.

 Each Collection has its own folder named after the CATMA ID of the Collection.